-Greywater Showcase Webinar 2020: Save the Date!
+Greywater Showcase Webinar 2020: Growing Healthy Food

 Water Wise Davis, a working group of Cool Davis, will host a fourth annual Greywater Showcase online via Zoom webinar on Wednesday, July 22, from 5:30pm to 7:30pm.
 This year’s theme is the connection between greywater and growing your own healthy food.

 Leslie Crenna of EcoAssistant will present information about water reuse at the household level, the potential for greywater across our community, and the two basic types of greywater systems, plus a bit about growing artichokes in Davis with greywater.

 Guest panelists will share their personal experiences growing healthy food with greywater and other topics such as creating a wetland with greywater and a new app that searches for greywater elements in general plans across the state of California.
 Q&A and discussions will follow presentations.
 Guests panelists include Catherine Brinkley, UC Davis Assistant Professor of Community and Regional Development and Paul Havemann, Steward for Stebbins Cold Canyon with the UC Davis John Muir Institute.
-Special guests to be announced.

 This event is FREE!